micoxion/AttoviaWiki/content/Countries/Daurk Brionnaigh/Towns and Cities/Abhaile Brionnaigh.md

 ### [[Master Cruthman]] Housing

 ### The Masterworks
- The first masterwork of each council member is displayed prominently here on dwarven statues, other historic master works can be seen in the center of the beautified walk.
+ The first masterwork of each council member is displayed prominently here on Rugadhian statues, other historic master works can be seen in the center of the beautified walk.
 ### City Center
 ###### Inns
  - Abhaile as baile